vkdolea/age-system/README.md

 #### Fix
 - Migration issue could cause Conditions not to be created properly on migrated Actors.
 - Bug preventing rolling a Focus using a different Ability (or none).
-- When an Actor is delete from game/directory, it will also be removed from vehicles' passenger list the next time the sheet is updated.
+- When an Actor is deleted from game/directory, it will also be removed from vehicles' passenger list the next time the sheet is updated.
 - Fixed a bug causing the text field on character sheet header to be innacessible in some browsers.
-- Application will not reload after changin colorsets on "Configure Settings".
+- Application will not reload after changing colorsets on "Configure Settings".
 - Color Scheme won't reset when Player changes browser or delete browser historic.
-- "Use Power Points" and "Focus Compendium" settings are now variables set only by game master.
+- "Use Power Points" and "Focus Compendium" settings are now accessible only for GMs.
 - Empty fields in the constant part of damage builder will no longer return "null" on damage formula.

 ### 0.4.1 [2021-02-22]